 Here at GenTwenty, we value goal-getters and strive to be just that everyday.
 If you’re going to give 110% to anything, give 110% to yourself.

 Whatever your goals and ambitions include, there are always steps to get you there.
+Smaller pieces of big goals have the largest impact.

 Maybe you want to graduate from college with a master’s degree.
 Maybe you want to work for a law firm, become a doctor or research cancer treatments.
 Maybe you want to move to another country and live there for months at a time or build a life for yourself in a busy city or in a far off country house in an open field with horses and stables.